Please update the form to fix the errors and resubmit.

 Vicenta moved to Sonoma in 1999 to help raise her grandkids.
 Over the next decade, she gradually lost her vision.
 For many years, stronger prescription glasses were enough for her to get by, but eventually, her vision loss was so severe that everyday activities like cooking, reading, walking, and watching TV became very difficult.
 During a visit to Costco to get her eyes rechecked, she learned she had developed cataracts in both eyes.

 Vicenta needed cataract surgery, but she and her family could not afford the cost.
 “It made me very sad and depressed,” Vicenta said.
-“I cried often, not being able to see and do normal things, I felt so helpless.”
+“I often cried, not being able to see and do normal things, I felt so helpless.”

 Fortunately, her doctor at Sonoma Valley Community Health Center, Dr. Yen-Trang Vo, referred Vicenta to Operation Access.
 OA matched her with Dr. Valerie Garden, an ophthalmologist in Santa Rosa who successfully removed her left cataract in late 2016 and removed her right cataract earlier this year.
 Both procedures took place at Santa Rosa Surgery & Endoscopy Center, a Sutter Health affiliate.
 “I am happy that so many people helped me, especially Dr. Garden, who made me feel very comfortable.
 Every day, when I wake up and open my eyes and see, I am thankful for Dr. Garden.
 I’d still be blind if not for her.
 Now I can take care of myself, my grandkids, and I can even crochet again.
 I’m amazed that this service is available for people like me.”